Anthonypaige/investnurenergy/src/content/post/mastering-time-of-use-rate-strategies-for-smart-energy.md

 - **Water Heating**: If you have an electric water heater, consider timing showers, baths, and other hot water usage to off-peak hours.
 - **Pool Pump Operation**: If you have a swimming pool, running the pump during off-peak hours can be more cost-effective.

-### **Utilizing Smart Home Devices for Energy Efficiency**
+### **Utilizing Smart Energy Devices for Energy Efficiency**

-Smart home devices offer a more automated approach to managing Time-of-Use rates, allowing you to optimize energy consumption without manual intervention.
+[Smart Energy devices](https://investinyourenergy.com/state-level-rebates/smart-energy-devices) offer a more automated approach to managing Time-of-Use rates, allowing you to optimize energy consumption without manual intervention.
 Here's how these devices can help:

 - **Home Energy Monitoring Systems**: These systems provide real-time insights into your energy consumption patterns.
 By understanding when and how you're using energy, you can identify opportunities to shift usage to off-peak hours.
 - **Smart Thermostats**: A smart thermostat learns your heating and cooling preferences and can automatically adjust the temperature based on Time-of-Use rates.